dpayne5/mtgdraft/README.md

 This is a small project application.
 Currently only M21, THB, and ZNR are available to draft.
 Eventually I'd like to support all sets on standard rotation.

-To run this project locally, run the following command from your directory:
+To run this project locally, run the following command from the main directory:

 ### `npm start`